2025 Solar Incentives Guide for Pueblo West, CO - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Don't forget to talk to your Pueblo West utility company about signing a net metering agreement.
+• Net Metering: Don't forget to talk with your Pueblo West utility company about signing a net metering agreement.
 This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 • Tax Credits: Tax credits are dollar-for-dollar reductions (not deductions) in the amount of tax that you owe the federal government.